Trump says he’ll send National Guard to Memphis, escalating his use of troops in US cities

 The Democratic mayor of Shelby County, which includes the city of Memphis, criticized Trump’s proposal.
 “Mr. President, no one here is ‘happy,’” said Mayor Lee Harris.
 “Not happy at all with occupation, armored vehicles, semi-automatic weapons, and military personnel in fatigues.”

-Republican Gov. Bill Lee said Wednesday that an ongoing FBI operation alongside state and local law enforcement had already made “hundreds of arrests targeting the most violent offenders.”
+Tennessee's governor had said Wednesday that an ongoing FBI operation alongside state and local law enforcement already made “hundreds of arrests targeting the most violent offenders.”
 He also said there are record levels of Tennessee Highway Patrol troopers in Shelby County, including a newly announced additional 50 troopers.

 “We are actively discussing the next phase of our strategy to accelerate the positive momentum that’s already underway, and nothing is off the table,” Lee said in the statement.